tugwitt/spec/manager/README.md

 gets represented as a "partial Lie group", which is really a [manifold](https://en.wikipedia.org/wiki/Manifold) that represents a subset [subgroup] of the General Lie Group. even if the General Lie Group isn't fully defined, the manifold is *still* a representation of *the* General Lie Group.

+these manifolds can be represented as an `Atlas` subquery of the General Lie Group. this means the filesystem would have the General Lie Group .at file as the root of the heirarchy, and all states would be .at files representing queries across that General Lie Group.

 ## Network Manager